KongChyong/EFOM/README.md

 EFOM is formulated in AIMMS, a modelling environment for optimisation-based applications, and solved using the IBM CPLEX solver.

 The model minimises total energy system costs—including capital and operational expenditures—while satisfying exogenous energy service demand, greenhouse gas (GHG) constraints, and other user-defined restrictions.
-It operates with hourly resolution and represents 27 European and global regions, enabling endogenous trade in primary and secondary energy carriers.
+It operates with hourly resolution and represents 14 European regions, enabling endogenous trade in primary and secondary energy carriers.

 **🔧 Key Features:**
-- Supply & transformation sectors: Fossil fuels, renewables, nuclear, hydrogen (electrolysis and methane reformation), synthetic fuels, and LNG infrastructure.
+- Supply & transformation sectors: Fossil fuels, renewables, nuclear, hydrogen (electrolysis and methane reformation), and synthetic fuels.

 - Final consumption: Disaggregated representation of buildings, transport, and industry.